gitchan07/e-commerce/backend/API.md

    - **Inputs:**
      ```json
      {
-       "category_id": "int",    // The ID of the category the product belongs to
+       "category_id": 5,                // The ID of the category the product belongs to
-       "title": "string",       // The title of the product
+       "title": "New Product",          // The title of the product
-       "description": "string", // The description of the product (optional)
+       "description": "A description",  // The description of the product (optional)
-       "stock": "int",          // The available stock for the product
+       "stock": 50,                     // The available stock for the product
-       "price": "decimal"       // The price of the product
+       "price": "29.99",                // The price of the product
+       "is_active": true,               // Whether the product is active (optional, defaults to true)
+       "img_path": "static/upload_image/product_image.jpg"  // Path to the uploaded image
      }
      ```
    - **Output:**